-This Is Us' Justin Hartley Marries Chrishell Stause
+This Is Us' Justin Hartley Marries Chrishell Stause - E!
+Online

 Justin Hartley is married!

-The This Is Us star tied the knot with actress Chrishell Stause on Saturday, People confirms.
+The This Is Us star tied the knot with actress Chrishell Stause on Saturday.

-After her wedding, Stause told the publication, "They don’t make them any better than Justin, and I could not be more thrilled to officially be Mrs. Hartley!"
+"They don’t make them any better than Justin, and I could not be more thrilled to officially be Mrs. Hartley!"
+Stause told People.

+The wedding took place at Calamigos Ranch in Malibu.
+Hartney's TV mom Mandy Moore was one of the first guests to arrive and looked gorgeous in a black dress, E!
+News has learned.

+The groom wore a navy tuxedo and a bow tie, while the bride wore a Monique Lhuillier dress with spaghetti straps and a big pouffy feathered skirt that revealed part of her legs.
+She also wore her hair pulled back.
+Her bridesmaids wore pink gowns.

 Back in Jan.
 2014, a rep for Stause confirmed to us that Hartley and Stause were dating after they were spotted walking the red carpet together at an event in Los Angeles.
 The next year, the couple took the next step in their relationship by getting engaged.
 Since then, we've seen 40-year-old Hartley and 36-year-old Stause walk the red carpet together on a number of occasions.